isaaccodekill/BookAMeal/README.md

 3. Admin/Caterer can setup menu for the day
 4. Authenticated users can see the menu of the day
 5. Authenticated Users can modify their meal choice
+6. Authenticated users can make orders based on thier meal choice
-6. Admin / Caterer can see the orders made by users
+7. Admin / Caterer can see the orders made by users
-7. Admin can see the amount of money made by the end of the day
+8. Admin can see the amount of money made by the end of the day

 # Link to Website
 https://isaaccodekill.github.io/BookAMeal/UI/

-#Author
+# Author
 Isaac Bello